Shima Hospital: Rebuilding

 Shima rebuilt the hospital at the same site during the difficult post-war period.
 The new hospital opened for medical treatment in 1948.
 Shima was quoted as saying, "My new hospital is dedicated to peace and caring for the underprivileged and poverty stricken."
 The 1990s saw the hospital change into a clinic of surgery and decrease the number of beds.
-The name was changed to "Shima Geka."
+The name was changed to (島外科, Shima Geka).

-On August 1, 2009, the clinic's name was changed to "Shima Geka Naika".
+On August 1, 2009, the clinic's name was changed to (島外科内科, Shima Geka Naika).
 Shima's son Ichishu Shima retired and became the honorary director.
-In 2017 the clinic was again renamed "Shima Naika Iin".
+In 2017 the clinic was again renamed Shima Naikai-in.
 The current director Shuyuki Shima, a grandson of Kaoru Shima, is the third generation of this family to work in the hospital.
-The specialities of the present Shima Naika Iin are surgery, orthopaedics, internal medicine, and endoscopic treatment of the stomach and intestines.
+The specialities of the present Shima Naikai-in are surgery, orthopaedics, internal medicine, and endoscopic treatment of the stomach and intestines.
 The director of today's hospital focuses on community care and thus maintains the ideals and spirit of his grandfather.
-The present Shima Naika Iin performs smoking cessation treatment, preventive injection, general medical examinations, cancer screening, and stress consultations.
-Shima geka naika cooperates with the Hiroshima Red Cross Hospital & Atomic-bomb Survivors Hospital.
+The present Shima Naikai-in performs smoking cessation treatment, preventive injection, general medical examinations, cancer screening, and stress consultations.
+Shima Naikai-in cooperates with the Hiroshima Red Cross Hospital and Atomic Bomb Survivors Hospital.